PhanindratejaThammi/Implementation-of-A-and-Dijkstra-on-a-Quarry-area/README.md

 # Implimentation-of-A-and-Dijkstra-on-a-Quarry-area
 # Introduction
-I have implemented both the A-Star and Dijkstra algorithms as part of my coursework.
+I have implimented both the A-Star and Dijkstra algorithms as part of my coursework.
 The code was written and executed in Google Colab.
 These algorithms were used to find paths across three different resolutions of the same occupancy grid map.
 Finally, an evaluation was conducted focusing on:
 1. The computation time of the algorithm for the different resolutions.
 2. The computation time and results of both algorithms.